 Taxon distribution as listed in assessment

 This species occurs throughout UAE waters.
-Globally, it is widely distributed in the Indo-West Pacific (Anderson and Allen 2001).
-Its depth range is 1 to 120 m (Lieske and Myers 1994).
+As is currently understood on the global-level, it is widespread in the Indo-West Pacific (Carpenter and Allen 1989).
+Its depth range is 0 to 90 m (R. Myers pers. comm.
+2015).

 Is there a map available in assessment?